Oppenheimer1/javascript_algorithms/basic_algorithms/largest_num_array.md

-# Largest Number from Each Array
+# Largest Number From Each Array
 #### This function takes an array of array's as input and returns an array consisting of the largest number from each provided sub-array.
 ```
 function largestOfFour(arr) {